Ewen Bremner to play Spud on stage at Leith Theatre fundraiser

 TRAINSPOTTING star Ewen Bremner is to revive his famous screen character at a fundraising event aimed at reopening a neglected theatre in Leith after nearly three decades.

-Bremner will be stepping into the shoes of Spud at the 21st birthday celebration of Trainspotting in the old Leith Theatre.
+Bremner will be stepping into the shoes of Spud at the 21st birthday celebration of the original Trainspotting film in the old Leith Theatre.

-The actor will be reading excerpts from a brand new Irvine Welsh’s new novel, which will reveal what has happened to Spud, whose last appearance was in Danny Boyle’s long-awaited Trainspotting sequel T2.
+The actor will be reading excerpts from a brand new Irvine Welsh novel, which will reveal what has happened to Spud, whose last appearance was in Danny Boyle’s long-awaited Trainspotting sequel T2, when he becomes a writer.

+The author, who released a novel dedicated the fearsome Trainspotting favourite Begbie last year, has hinted all the characters from the original groundbreaking novel will be making another comeback.

-Welsh will be making his only public appearance of the Edinburgh Festival at Friday’s event, the first major fundraiser for the Leith Theatre Trust, which will feature a screening of the original Trainspotting film.
+Welsh, who will also be reading from the as-yet-unfinished book, will be making his only public appearance of the Edinburgh Festival at Friday’s event, the first major fundraiser for the Leith Theatre Trust, which will feature a screening of the 1996 movie, which also starred Ewan McGregor, Robert Carlyle and Jonny Lee Miller.

 Iconic post-punk band The Fire Engines is reforming for the five-hour event, which celebrated US record producer and DJ Arthur Baker will also be appearing at.